onePlusLin/mlek/docs/sections/contributing.md

 ### Code Reviews

 Contributions must go through code review.
-Code reviews are performed through the [mlplatform.org Gerrit server](https://review.mlplatform.org).
-Contributors need to sign up to this Gerrit server with their GitHub account credentials.
+Code reviews are performed through [Arm's GitLab server](https://git.gitlab.arm.com/artificial-intelligence/ethos-u/ml-embedded-evaluation-kit.git).
+Contributors need to sign up to this
-In order to be merged a patch needs to:

-- get a "+1 Verified" from the pre-commit job.
-- get a "+2 Code-review" from a reviewer, it means the patch has the final approval.
+GitLab server with their GitHub account credentials, and request permission to create a project fork.

+A project maintainer will review the patch and ensure it passes necessary CI checks before it can be merged.

 ### Testing